 Which Mortgage Is Right for You?

 In order to fulfill the goal of owning a home, for many that will mean applying for a mortgage.
-With the right loan, you'll be able to pay for your home over a longer period of time with manageable monthly payments that fit into your budget.
+With the right loan, you'll be able to pay for your home over a period of time and with monthly payments that best fit your needs.

 But how do you know which mortgage is right?
 With many different kinds available — including fixed- and adjustable-rate loans — first-time buyers, in particular, may feel overwhelmed.

 If this sounds familiar, consider taking the time to speak to a knowledgeable mortgage loan officer who can help you pick the product that's right for you.

 Finding the Right Mortgage Loan

 KeyBank Mortgage Loan Officer John Whiting advises home buyers to start by speaking with a mortgage professional about their overall financial goals.
 Aside from having a place to call your own, homeownership offers the opportunity to make a significant investment that will build equity and assets long-term.
 A mortgage loan officer is familiar with the many different mortgage programs available and can review your financial background to recommend the best product that meets your needs.